QuanHBui/ComputeShaderPrototype/README.md

 # ComputeShaderPrototype
-Prototype for a lightweight OpenGL rendering engine featuring compute shader
+Prototype for a lightweight OpenGL rendering engine featuring compute shader.
+Note: The current build works best with Microsoft Visual Studio 2019.

 ## To build
 ### With visual studio: